mikeingold/JefimenkoModels.jl/README.md

 $J(\bar{r},t)$ function.

-In the current version of `JefimenkoModels`, source charge and current functions must be defined in a fairly-specific format.
+In the current version of `JefimenkoModels`, source charge and current functions must be defined in a specific format.
 The functions should take two arguments: a `UnitfulCoordinateSystem.AbstractCoordinate` indicating the spatial position evaluated, and the `Real`-typed time in implied units of seconds.
 The functions should return a Real-valued number with implied units according to the following tables.

-An update is planned that will require a `Unitful` time argument and return types.
+An update is planned that will enable `Unitful` time argument and return types.
 This will hopefully simplify the source design process and identify potential dimensional errors.

 **Table: Line Source Functions**